 These strands all link together into the Value and are to be taught as a thematic lesson, not in isolation as we have been doing previously.

-The long term curriculum planner for KS1 – KS3 shows coverage and clear progression that enables pupils to build upon knowledge and skills, and make progress. – See long term curriculum planner.
+The long term curriculum planner for KS1 – KS3 is based upon The National Curriculum.
+The adaptations we make in our subject areas show smaller steps of progression which enables pupils to build upon knowledge and skills, and make progress.

 The new medium term schemes of work take the same framework as our usual planning, however they are more detailed with launches and landing activities to introduce and end topics.
 They encompass learning intentions, end points and activities including educational visits, and they detail opportunities for pupil’s development in SMSC and British Values.